clinstone/Capstone/final-proposal.md

 **8. What is the next thing you need to work on?**

   * I already have downloaded all my data.
-The next step is for me to finalize how I am going to analyze the data:
+The next step is for me to finalize which of the following methods I shall be using going forward:
     * Spin up an AWS EC2 and use Postgres (the method suggested by MIT, the providers of the database).
     * Spin up an AWS EMR and use Spark.
     * Use Amazon Redshift.